Whether in or out of prison, Nelson Mandela was a crowd-puller.

-The man dubbed the Unofficial President of the World could bring adoring crowds out onto the streets of Dublin and London like no-one else.
+The man dubbed the Unofficial President of the World could bring adoring crowds out onto the streets like no-one else on the planet.

-Both rich and poor flocked to see him in Trafalgar Square in 1996.
+Both rich and poor flocked to see him in Trafalgar Square in London in 1996.

 And thousands more came to the square again when the frail statesman launched the Make Poverty History campaign nine years later.